rogsme/rogs.me/content/posts/how-i-got-a-residency-appointment-thanks-to-python-and-selenium.md

 My brother is having similar issues in Argentina, and when I showed him this, he said one of the funniest phrases I've heard about my profession:

-> _"Programmers could take over the world, but they are too lazy"_
+&gt; _"Programmers could take over the world, but they are too lazy"_

 I lol'd way too hard at that.